ComputeStacks/docs/docs/getting_started/architecture_overview.md

 ---
 # Architecture

-ComputeStacks is a collection of open-source & commercial software, running in a clustered environment.
+ComputeStacks is a collection of open-source software, running in a clustered environment.
 This guide will walk through some of the key components to help you make an informed decision when planning your environment.

 All servers will use Debian 11.